DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/1_client_credentials.md

 ```

 ## Further experiments
-This walkthrough focused on the success path so far
+This walk-through focused on the success path so far

 * client was able to request token
 * client could use the token to access the API